ecematacli/MyPOS-App/README.md

   - Pagination.

 ## Inventory Count Page
- - Inventory count functionality will let them to count all of the products on their stores so that they could be in synced with their stores and e-commerce website.
+ - Inventory count functionality will let them to count all of the products in their stores so that they could be in synced with their stocks and e-commerce website.